NateV/HelloCatala/Readme.md

 Let's create a very simple Catala program called "hello".
 This is effectively a classic "Hello World!" program.

 **You should think of the whole document as the "program".** Just like any other programming language, Catala enforces strict rules in the syntax of the "code" sections.
-Unlike other "literate programming" systems, it also enforces rules about the syntax of the non-code sections.
+It also enforces rules about the syntax of the non-code sections.
 For example, "/" and "'" characters are not allowed in the text sections.
 This means you can't include [hyperlinks](https://en.wikipedia.org/wiki/Hyperlink) or markdown-style `code highlighting`.
 Also, code blocks are only allowed under `### [Article n]` headings.
 The whole document, including the sections that are just text, is your program, and has to follow Catala's rules.

 Go ahead and create a directory for our project in an empty text file.
 The text file can be called "hello.catala_en".
 The extension indicates this is a "catala" file written in English.